What is the average stock market return?

 What are some ways to invest in the stock market?

 There are many ways to invest in the stock market.
-While some investors like to buy individual stocks, hoping to make short-term gains, that approach is risky.
-For the average investor, it is probably better to consider taking a diversified approach to investing.
+While some investors like to buy individual stocks, hoping to make short-term gains, that approach can be risky and may lead to returns that are very different from the overall market.
+For the average investor, it is often more practical to consider taking a diversified approach to investing that spreads risk across many companies and sectors, decreasing the impact any one investment can have on your total wealth.

 Individual stocks